dedis/cothority/byzcoin/README.md

 Items 5 and 6 are the 'real' ByzCoin improvements as described in the [ByzCoin Paper](https://eprint.iacr.org/2017/406).

-## Transaction collection and View Change
+## Transaction collection and View-Change
 Transactions can be submitted by end-users to any conode in the roster for the Skipchain that is holding the ByzCoin.

-Since `VersionRollup`, the transaction collection and view change request have been changed.
+Since `VersionRollup`, the transaction collection and view-change request have been changed.
 The leader does not request new transactions anymore, rather the nodes send new transactions to the leader.
 The leader puts the transactions in a queue and creates new blocks with as many transactions as